SECURITY STATE BANK – ONLINE BANKING SECURITY INFORMATION

 The Multifactor Authentication uses multiple factors to authenticate users by the Access Code, Password, Pictures and Security Questions that were set up initially by the user.
 Multifactor Authentication combines the traditional customer Access Code and Password with Machine Forensics to determine the type of computer you are using such personal or public computer.
 If a user is using a public computer, an additional piece of security information must be provided by the user to authenticate their true identity.

 While our service provider continues to evaluate and implement the latest improvements in Internet Security technology, users of the Online Banking system also have a responsibility for the security of their information and should always follow the recommendations listed below:

-Utilize the latest 128 bit encryption version Microsoft Internet Explorer 7.0 or higher.
+Utilize the latest 128 bit encryption versions of Microsoft Edge, Google Chrome, Firefox, or Apple Safari.

 Your Password must be kept confidential.
 You must follow our specific parameters for a Password and change it frequently to ensure that the information cannot be guessed or used by others.

 Be sure others are not watching you enter information on the keyboard when using the system.